Friday, September 22, 2017

 Graphics & Sounds

-We begin with a title screen depicting a sinister SAS soldier emerging out of the darkness ready to assassinate terrorists.
-It's almost like a post-apocalyptic/Who Dares Wins and is so incredibly impressive.
-I think Phil Hackney did a superb job with all the in-game graphics - each environment features fine attention to detail for landscapes and scenery.
+We begin at the title screen depicting a sinister SAS soldier emerging from the darkness, ready to assassinate terrorists.
+It's like a post-apocalyptic/Who Dares Wins, and is incredibly impressive.
+Phil Hackney did a superb job with the in-game graphics, as each environment has superb attention to detail for the landscapes and their scenery.
+I adore how all levels take on a realistic scene without feeling cheap or tacky.

-Hey, I need another screenshot from my Atari ST that shows how great I am at the game...
+I need another screenshot from my Atari ST that shows how great I am at the game...
 He says...

-Another shot from the ST and here I am helping a poor civilian to safety.
+Another shot from the ST, and here I am helping a poor civilian to safety.

 The CryptO'pinion?